Is it legal to shoot an attacking dog?

 Recently, Our Member Clint found himself in a situation where a stray dog tried to eat his dog.
 What does the law say?
 Watch our video to find out how Clint handled the situation.

 Sherry Hale: What happens when a vicious animal attacks your pet?
-What do you do?
+Can I use deadly force to protect my pet?
 What does the law say?
 Our member Clint, recently found himself in this very situation.

 Clint: I just got home from work and let the dogs out while I got started on dinner.
 It felt like only a second had

 gone by when I heard one of my dogs yelp loudly.
 I ran to the door just in time to see a big black dog attacking one of my babies.
 He was trying to eat my little dog.
 I didn’t have time to think, so I grabbed my firearm.
 After I called the police I called the LawShield emergency hotline on the back of my member card.
 The program attorney advised me what I should say and do with the police during questioning and no charges were filed.

 Sherry: Whether you’re defending yourself or your four-legged loved one, you’ve got enough to worry about with the stress of the situation, but don’t worry about your financial or actual freedom.
 We’re here for you with our 24/7/365 Attorney Answered Emergency Hotline.
 Stay tuned for part two to hear your Independent Program

 Can you shoot a dog attacking your dog?

 Attorney share what the law says in your state, so you will know what to do if you are ever in a situation such as our member was.
 Oh and no animals were harmed in the making of this video, right Scout?
 I think he’s just fine.